YoussefAli07/CSV-into-EDA-Tool/README.md

 # CSV First Look

-A dependency-light, no-server tool that gives you a first read on any CSV or Excel file in seconds — paste data or drop a file, and it automatically infers column types, flags data-quality issues, and surfaces relationships between columns.
+I have always had to deal with discovering the data I am dealing with before doing any analysis or deciding any Machine-Learning-related decisions.
+So I created this no-server tool that gives you a first read on any CSV or Excel file in seconds, paste data or drop a file, and it automatically infers column types, flags data-quality issues, and surfaces relationships between columns.
 Nothing leaves your browser; there's no upload, no server, no tracking.

 **[Try it live →]**
 https://youssefali07.github.io/CSV-into-EDA-Tool/